gazaskygeeks/Coding-Foundations-course/coursebook/Week 04/session-11/variables-and-constants.md

 ```

 ## But what about `const`?
-we use const to define constant variable, once we assign a value to the variable then we can't change it later and hence the name `const`
+We use const to define a constant variable, once we assign a value to the variable then we can't change it later and hence the name `const`

 **Example**